megnergit/Traveling_Salesman_Problem_T1/README.md

   - one off-the-shelf optimization solver (`OR-Tools` by Google)

 1. __Exact Solution is hard__ : About 10 cities are the upper limit I
-   could calculate with a laptop.
+   could run with my laptop.
 2. __Insertion Algorithms are similar__ : At `n_city=99`, different
    initial solutions yield the tour-lengths not different by 8% from the best solution.